ozone4real/pubsueque-usage/README.md

   - ExceptionJob - raises an exception

 - A config file that configures the server in config/initializers/pubsueque.rb.
-Info on how to configure the server can be found in the library's  [Read me](https://github.com/ozone4real/pubsueque/blob/master/README.md)
+Info on how to configure the server can be found in the library's  [Read me](https://github.com/ozone4real/pubsueque/blob/master/README.md).

 - ActiveJob configured to use `pubsueque` as its adapter in config/environments/development.rb and config/environments/productiob.rb

-- Gemfile has the `pubsueque` gem
+- Gemfile has `pubsueque` as a gem